 Build package deals to cross-promote and add to orders

 There are a LOT of companies now selling alcohol online.
 Use them as inspiration to get started.
 And remember that a great product and genuine customer service will go a long way.

 For more information, sign up for our blog.
 And click below to try out KORONA.
+You can choose between our liquor store POS or Winery POS.
 Our point of sale integrates with some of the top eCommerce platforms, allowing our liquor store and winery customers to seamlessly open an online location.
 If you’re an existing customer, we can get you started right away.
 Just give us a call!